Delaware franchise tax for LLCs

 Bottom line

-$300 to Delaware on June 1, every year, paid in 2 minutes online.
-Plus $50–$249 to your registered agent on whatever month you signed up.
-Calendar reminder for May 25 to pay before the rush.
-Done.
+$300 to Delaware on June 1, every year, paid online in about two minutes — plus $50 to $249 to your registered agent on whatever month you signed up.
+Set a calendar reminder for May 25 to pay before the rush.

 If you're choosing a registered agent for a Delaware LLC, Northwest at $125/yr is the privacy benchmark.
 If you want the formation + RA bundled, ZenBusiness Pro is the cleanest checkout.
 Cheapest pure RA: Delaware Registered Agents Inc. at $50/yr.